 If you have nightmares a lot, you and your parent might want to see a counselor

-you deal with your bad dreams.
-It will give you a chance to talk about some of the
+to help you deal with your bad dreams.
+It will give you a chance to talk about some

 Rarely, kids with frequent nightmares may need to visit a doctor who